-Keeping your car sparkling clean is a tedious and time consuming task.
+Keeping your car sparkling clean is a tedious and time-consuming task.
 That’s why many would prefer to pay a little bit of cash and send their beloved vehicles to the nearest car wash.
 This is a part of general vehicle maintenance and is a part of keeping your car driving and looking as fresh as possible.

 But sometimes the long queue and lackluster job by the cleaners would make you wish that you knew how to do it yourself.
 To help you learn this easy and handy skill, we listed a few tips that will help you clean your car like a pro.